genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-api.md

 `interface AsyncValidatingEventHandler<I : Any, O : Outbound> : AsyncEventHandler<I, O>`

-Using this interface, you don't need to override the `process` method anymore and you can split your logic into validation and commit stages.
+Using this interface, you don't need to override the `process` method any more and you can split your logic into validation and commit stages.
 There are various methods of implementing this, which are described below:

 | Name | Signature |
 |---|---|